RaSan147/pyrobox/README.md

  TODO:
 --------------------------------------------------------------

+* Show upload progress (almost done)
+* Use HTML5 drag and drop uploader
+* Show thumbnails, for png and jpg (how to do with just standard library?), For others, just show extension.
 * Copy stream URL for videos to play with any video player
 * RIGHT CLICK CONTEXT MENU
 * Add side bar to do something 🤔